 She couldn't live in the country and not have a dog and a mix of Border Collie and Kelpie came to mind - why she doesn't know.
 A local farmer had a litter advertised when they visited this strange mix of coloured dogs, one was this funny mottled colour.
 They were told that was the father.
 That was in 1984 and Kelly lived for 16 years and turned out to be a useful working dog.
 The next year a friend introduced them to Koolies (so that's what that dog was!) and they were captivated.
 He bred his dog and they had pick of the litter.
 This was Mindy, the foundation of their line.
 She was a natural talent, neither had experience in training a dog.

 Richard was a dairyfarmer and has been since 1975.
 Ann commenced work at a local livestock business that stood cattle for the A.I. industry as computer operator.
 This generated more interest in breeding and genetics.
-A few years later they took the plunge and bought the dairy herd off Richards father, Richard had managed the breeding of the herd for many years prior and qualified to perform Artificial Insemination.
+A few years later they took the plunge and bought the dairy herd.
 They both enjoyed the mixing and matching of breeding cattle.
 Ann took a Breeding Genetics course at VCAH Glenormiston.
 On the release of the first genetic ratings for dairy cows in the 90s the herd averaged number 11 in the country.
 This bought the herd into the focus of the A.I. industry and they started making sales of bulls to various companies.
 Over a few years the herd gradually made it to the number one position on several occasions and regularly sits in the top 3 positions.
-Currently there are 11 Silhouette bred bulls in the top 200 in Australia ranking, more than any other stud.
-One bull, Mediator, finished 2005 as number one bull in Australia and is now marketed to several other countries.

 Although always aware that a Koolie Club was something to aim for, it wasn't until she met up with other enthusiasts that she became seriously involved in playing a roll.
 She was an inaugural member of the committee and has held the position of registrar since 2000, researching and implementing the register for the club.
+Also working to bringing DNA testing to reality.
 She is also one of the administrators of this website and a member of the IT sub-committee.